 For the last eight years, Sara Wiksten has been one of the leaders and the expert when it comes to sustainability issues at Lundhags.
 A fantastically comprehensive and extremely rewarding assignment.
 She states that environmental thinking is ”deeply rooted”

-Interview with Sara Wiksten, product manager clothing and skates
+Interview with Sara Wiksten, product developer manager:

 How did your interest in environmental issues and sustainability begin?

 – I come from a family of farmers and have been out in the fields or in the forest since I could walk.
 Growing up this way, with livestock, means that I’ve felt and feel like a part of and constantly present in nature.
 It’s made me understand what responsibility we have for the environment in a very tangible way regardless of what I’ve worked with.